 We have prepared a synopsis showing what you give and what you get depending on what you upload and whether you submit publicly or privately, which you can see on the Development Agreement page.

 Start by contacting the original writer on the project, via StudioMail.
 It may be helpful to compare notes.
-You should also confirm the writer's plans for keeping their work publicly available on the site, so you are not creating a revision, trailer, or video promo for a project that may be removed unexpectedly.
+You should also confirm the writer's plans for keeping their work publicly available on the site, so you are not creating a revision, video, or promo for a project that may be removed unexpectedly.

 Projects on the Development Slate may be closed to collaborative revision (though they may have paid assignments available instead).